 An analysis carried out by a language monitoring service said Friday that Gov. Sarah Palin spoke at a more than ninth-grade level and Sen. Joseph Biden spoke at a nearly eighth-grade level in Thursday night’s debate between the vice presidential candidates.

 Which proves my initial take right, I guess.
-Continue reading “Study proves Biden won debate by more than a full grade level”
+Read more

 It started when our friend fikshun sent along an amusing item a few days ago.
 His job apparently requires him to spend inordinate amounts of time surfing the Web in search of trans-weird culturalisms, and somewhere along the line he found this: